Date and Time

 The two most common mistakes lawyers make here are:

-- Writing criticisms of regulatory or judicial decisions, without explaining the implications on day-to-day problems of clients
+- Writing criticisms of regulatory or judicial decisions without explaining the implications on day-to-day problems of clients.

 - Focussing on academic or policy arguments

-- Publishing in journals which do not focus on their target audience - essentially, if they want to work on shareholders agreements, they should publish on Yourstory or other startup websites rather than Harvard Law Review.
+- Publishing in journals that do not focus on their target audience - essentially, if they want to work on shareholders agreements, they should publish on Yourstory or other startup websites rather than Harvard Law Review.

 Key challenges that lawyers face in making this shift are: